berzerk0/GitPage/CTF-Writeups/Shocker-HTB.md

 ## 2. Bashing the Bug/Shocking the Shell

-We originally found the image at [this Slashgear article](https://www.slashgear.com/bash-bug-affects-os-x-linux-worse-than-heartbleed-25347915/), which itself linked to [this Seclists post](http://seclists.org/oss-sec/2014/q3/650).
-The SecLists post explained that using a clever combination of curly brackets and semicolons in an HTTP request, we may be able to inject code that runs on a webserver.
+We originally found the image at [this Slashgear article](https://www.slashgear.com/bash-bug-affects-os-x-linux-worse-than-heartbleed-25347915/), which itself linked to [this SecLists post](http://seclists.org/oss-sec/2014/q3/650).<br> The SecLists post explained that using a clever combination of curly brackets and semicolons in an HTTP request, we may be able to get code injection on a webserver.

-Our box is nothing but a webserver, as far as we can tell, and we can use `curl` to send custom HTTP requests.
-We need to find out just where to send it.
+Our box is nothing but a webserver, as far as we can tell.
+We can use `curl` to send custom HTTP requests, as soon as we find out just where they should go.

-Some more searching lead me to [this GitHub page by opsxcq](https://github.com/opsxcq/exploit-CVE-2014-6271) which outlined a beautiful one-line command to read the `/etc/passwd` file of a system.
+Some more searching lead me to [this GitHub page by opsxcq](https://github.com/opsxcq/exploit-CVE-2014-6271) which outlined a beautiful one-line command to read the `/etc/passwd` file of a system vulnerable to ShellShock.

 ```
 curl -H "user-agent: () { :; }; echo; echo; /bin/bash -c 'cat /etc/passwd'" \
 http://localhost:8080/cgi-bin/vulnerable
 ```

-`dirsearch` discovered that our box has a `/cgi-bin/` directory.
-Maybe there is a shell script in that directory we can tap in to.
+Where could our `/vulnerable` file be?

+In order to use ShellShock, we need to aim our request at a shell script.
+Shell scripts often carry the `.sh` extension, and are used to run commands directly in the system shell.
+The `/cat/passwd` example used a `/cgi-bin/` directory, which we have already discovered exists on our box as well.
+We can point dirsearch at our box's `/cgi-bin/` directory and tell it to look for files with the `sh` extension.

 * `dirsearch -u 'http://10.10.10.56/cgi-bin/' -e sh --plain-text-report=dirsearch_shellsearch`